Copyright (c) 2007 THE THRASH METAL GUIDE

 This new British formation specializes in interesting progressively-laced post-thrash which is rich in atmosphere the latter supported by a nice keyboard background, quiet piano-driven/orchestral interludes, angelic female vocals, and more.
 Still, the debut holds quite a few more intense surprises to whet the thrash metal fan's appetite: the edgy hectic mosher "Consequences"; the heavy steam-roller "Abiogenesis"; the technical Meshuggah-sque closer "Right to Exist".
 The guitar sound is mechanical and sterile, and the singer is a normal death metal semi-shouter.

 "II" is more of the same, but again done with style, scoring high in the atmospheric/operatic department from the very beginning with the encompassing opener "Unite to Defy".
 Later on the aggression goes up the scale with the razor-sharp riffage on the crushing technicaller "Reform pt.
 III", but the following "The Call To Arms" shows a good sense of melody with cool stylish leads.
 "Machine Insurgency" is modern technical thrash at its best echoing the guys' compatriots Biomechanical with a colder Meshuggah-styled twist.
 "My Incited Armageddon" is a sudden unexpected turn to intense fast-paced technical thrash/death metal akin to Darkane, with a haunting orchestral outro.
-"Nuclear Self Eradiction" is the typical for the band stomping steam-roller with dramatic operatic digressions, a model followed by the remaining two songs including the 8.5-min progressive closer "The Glorious Death" which is a stylish blend of cutting heavy guitars and very atmospheric keyboard-ornated passages.
+"Nuclear Self Eradiction" is the typical for the band stomping steam-roller with dramatic operatic digressions, a model followed by the remaining two songs including the 8.5-min progressive closer "The Glorious Death" which is a stylish blend of cutting heavy guitars and very atmospheric keyboard-ornate passages.
 The vocalist this time sounds higher with a black-ish pitch reminiscent of Jens Broman (Darkane).
 As a whole this act fits nicely into the more serious modern side of the genre pulling out both technical and atmospheric music managing to come up with a characteristic individual sound which sits somewhere between mid-period Fear Factory and Biomechanical without copying either.

 I Full-length 2009